tsakailab/cisexpkit/README.rst

 CISExpKit: Student experiment kit, CIS Nagasaki University
 ===============================
-CISExpKit is Python (and C++) codes for learning basic uses of realsense.
+CISExpKit is a set of Python (and C++) codes for learning basic uses of realsense.

 Installation